pystardust/ani-cli/README.md

 # ani-cli

-A cli to browser and watch anime.
+A cli to browse and watch anime.

 This tool scrapes the site [gogoanime](https://gogoanime.vc).